Updated: December 2018

-Have you always wanted to start a blog but don’t know where to begin?
+Are you wondering how to start a travel blog and simply don’t know where to begin?

 I get it.
 There’s so much information out there and it can get overwhelming.
 First off, relax, grab a cup of coffee (or a glass of wine) and take a breather.
 You’re in the right place.

 I am Anna, the Co-Founder & Editor of this travel blog Adventure In You.

 In this step-by-step article, my partner Tom and I, will walk you through the exact steps of how to start a travel blog.
 That’s us below!